Bill Belichick: Spygate

 In an incident dubbed "Spygate", on September 9, 2007, NFL security caught a Patriots video assistant taping the New York Jets' defensive signals from the sidelines, which is not an approved location.
 The NFL rules state: "No video recording devices of any kind are permitted to be in use in the coaches' booth, on the field, or in the locker room during the game."
 Jets coach Eric Mangini, a former Patriots assistant, tipped off league officials that the Patriots might have been filming their signals.
 After the game, the Jets formally complained to the league.

 On September 13, the NFL fined Belichick $500,000—the largest fine ever imposed on a coach in the league's 87-year history, and fined the Patriots $250,000.
 Additionally, the Patriots forfeited their first-round draft pick in the 2008 NFL draft.
 NFL Commissioner Roger Goodell, a former employee of the Jets, said that he fined the Patriots as a team because Belichick exercises so much control over the Patriots' on-field operations that "his actions and decisions are properly attributed to the club."
 Goodell considered suspending Belichick but decided that taking away draft picks would be more severe in the long run.
-Gary Myers, a columnist for New York's Daily News columnist, stated Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.
+Gary Myers, a columnist for New York's Daily News, stated Belichick should have been suspended by Goodell for the Patriots' next game against the Jets.

 Belichick later issued the following statement:

 I accept full responsibility for the actions that led to tonight's ruling.
 Once again, I apologize to the Kraft family and every person directly or indirectly associated with the New England Patriots for the embarrassment, distraction, and penalty my mistake caused.
 I also apologize to Patriots fans and would like to thank them for their support during the past few days and throughout my career. [...]
 As the Commissioner acknowledged, our use of sideline video had no impact on the outcome of last week's game.
 We have never used sideline video to obtain a competitive advantage while the game was in progress. [...]
 Part of my job as head coach is to ensure that our football operations are conducted in compliance of the league rules and all accepted interpretations of them.
 My interpretation of a rule in the Constitution and Bylaws was incorrect. [...]
 With tonight's resolution, I will not be offering any further comments on this matter.
 We are moving on with our preparations for Sunday's game.

 The sanctions against Belichick were the harshest imposed on a head coach in league history until the New Orleans Saints' Sean Payton was suspended for the entire 2012 season for covering up a scheme in which bounties were paid for deliberately knocking opponents out of games.

-Following the incident and its fallout, Belichick led the Patriots to a perfect 16–0 regular season record, and was awarded the 2007 NFL Coach of the Year Award, as voted on by the Associated Press.
+Following the incident and its fallout, Belichick led the Patriots to a perfect 16–0 regular-season record, and was awarded the 2007 NFL Coach of the Year Award, as voted on by the Associated Press.